 Find out now: How much house can I afford?

 Making the jump from renting to buying can be tough if your income isn’t high.
 But the government doesn’t want homeownership to be something only the rich can achieve.
 That’s why there are programs in place to make buying a home more accessible to low- and middle-income families.
-Bond loans are one such program.
+Bond loans comprise one such program.

 The government uses the money raised from the sale of mortgage revenue bonds to lower the cost of buying a home for community members who otherwise might not be able to afford it.
 Because they’re partially backed by mortgages, bond loans are also known as mortgage revenue bond loans.

-The government can say to a bank or other lender, “Please make x number of home loans available to people with y income and we will partially back those loans with our government money.”
+The government can say to a bank or other lender, “Please make x number of home loans available to people with y income, and we will partially back those loans with our government money.”
 Lenders who might otherwise have declined to offer loans to low- and middle-income applicants will take the government backing as a sign that it’s safe to extend home loans to riskier applicants.

 Check out our down payment calculator.